 Firstly, let’s talk about the Buyer Journey.
-The journey through which your customers, your prospects go through when they interact with you as a vendor.
+The journey your customers go through when they interact with you as a vendor.
 The first thing they do is they have a NEED.
 Now that’s often helped by marketing.
 Perhaps for example you see a movie poster on the side of a bus and realize, “I can change – I can go and see that movie.”
 Then comes the discontent of the fact you’re not currently seeing that movie.
 Well, just with software, no one wakes up and decides “I want to buy software”.
 Usually they feel the need to change for some reason.
 Now Marketing can help there, but we’ve seen demo automation help there as well.

 After that, people have to research to LEARN what to change.
 Maybe there are 20 things they would love to change, 10 they could change and maybe 5 that they’ve decided they are going to change.
 You can help in this research phase to uncover other ideas that they might find able to change at the same time very easily.
 Especially with your help.